-Our programs are ideal for libraries, historical societies, garden clubs, docent and volunteering trainings, in addition to assisted living and retirement communities.
+Our programs are ideal for libraries, historical societies, garden clubs, docent and volunteer trainings, in addition to assisted living and retirement communities.

 We have 40 programs in our extended catalog and they can be presented as stand alone programs or as part of a series based on a wide variety of topics and themes.